Nonlinear quantum optomechanics in a Fano-mirror microcavity system: Effective parameters obtained from two different methods

 In the main text, we obtain the effective parameters from the effective master equation Eq.~(\ref{optME}).
 Here we validate this description by comparing them with those extracted from the Langevin-equation framework.

 We first recall the parameter set used in Fig.~\ref{Eliminate} and display the corresponding results in Fig.~\figpanel{EffectP}{a}.
-For visualization, we introduce $\zeta=\Delta_{+,-}-\kappa_{\mathrm{eff},+}$ and $\zeta'=\Delta_{+,-}'-\kappa_{\mathrm{eff},+}'$ as indicators of whether the $A_{+}$ mode can be safely eliminated.
+For visualization, we introduce $\zeta=\Delta_{\mathrm{normal}}-\kappa_{+}$ and $\zeta'=\Delta_{\mathrm{normal}}'-\kappa_{+}'$ as indicators of whether the $A_{+}$ mode can be safely eliminated.
 Positive values of $\zeta$ and $\zeta'$ ensure that a driving field resonant with the $A_-$ mode lies outside the spectral window of the $A_+$ mode.
 Larger positive values indicate a smaller dynamical contribution from $A_+$.
 The excellent consistency between the two sets of effective parameters validates the accuracy of the effective master equation approach adopted in the main text.

-Actually, the parameter set used in Fig.~\figpanel{EffectP}{a} is not the only one that allows for safe elimination of the $A_+$ mode.
-In Fig.~\figpanel{EffectP}{b}, we examine an alternative set of parameters, with which the two optical normal modes are well separated and the effective linewidth of the $A_-$ mode is much smaller than the mechanical frequency.
+In fact, the parameter set used in Fig.~\figpanel{EffectP}{a} is not the only one that allows for safe elimination of the $A_+$ mode.
+In Fig.~\figpanel{EffectP}{b}, we examine an alternative set of parameters (also considered in Ref.~\cite{Juliette2023pra}), with which the two optical normal modes are well separated and the effective linewidth of the $A_-$ mode is much smaller than the mechanical frequency.
 In this regime, we again observe sufficiently good agreement between the results obtained from the two methods.